For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 He guessed he would go back to the Turd Motel even though he had vacated his room.
 It turned out it was the cheapest in town.

-Scott had picked up an economy size box of garbage bags, eight rolls of paper towels, and Simple Green cleaner, rubber gloves, and filter face masks at the Price Plus after lunch, which had been at one of his favorites - Sonic.
+He already had his Covid Masks and Scott had picked up an economy size box of garbage bags, eight rolls of paper towels, and Simple Green cleaner, rubber gloves at the Price Plus after lunch, which had been at one of his favorites - Sonic.

 He began the house cleaning by tackling the heat registers.
-It was quite enlightening as they contained artifacts of the previous civilization, if you could call it that.
-Unearthed in each hole in the floor were things like a rubber ducky, more dog crap, dog food, and funnily enough, Sonic receipts mixed in with hair curlers, nerf bullets, but then, something that appeared to be a significant find.
+No way he could turn the furnace on with them plugged up with crap.
+The activity was quite enlightening as all of them contained artifacts of the previous civilization, if you could call it that.
+Unearthed in each hole in the floors were things like a rubber ducky, more dog crap, dog food, and funnily enough, Sonic receipts mixed in with hair curlers, and nerf bullets.
+Then something that appeared to be a significant find.

 In the master bedroom, as he dug the detritus out with his gloved hand, Scott pulled up a tightly-folded piece of paper that had once been wet and was welded together, ink and pencil bleeding through the layers.
 He removed his gloves, although he thought he should keep them on - lots of germs and nasties, he was sure.
 With the skin of his thumbs and index fingers, he gently pulled at the edges of the topmost layer and they began to separate.
 As he pulled the paper apart to the fold, he peered into the bottom corner of the paper.
 Scrawled in pencil was a portion of a heart with a pistol pointed at it, a bullet on the other side of the heart having gone through it like a heart with an arrow through it.

 “I should finish up,” he thought.
 After sitting for that long, his legs and knees were locked up and so he had to lean forward to unfurl his limbs, finally standing, the cold that had crept into his body there on the floor in the unheated house having stiffened him up like an old man.
-Still lightly holding the folded paper, he put it gently into his back pocket and then pulled his phone out to see what time it was.
+Still lightly holding the folded paper, he put it gently into his shirt pocket and then pulled his phone out to see what time it was.
 Four-thirty-three.
 Scott wanted to get some cleaning up in the living room before dark and so he went to revisit the squalor.
+It didn’t look like Todd was going to show up.
+Scott made a mental note to expect this and not be surprised or angry when he didn’t show up again.
+No sense in that.

-Since there was sawdust all over the filthy things, it told Scott that Todd had been working in the house since the mattresses had been thrown down.
+Since there was sawdust all over the filthy things, it told Scott that Todd had been working in the house after the mattresses had been thrown down.
 That meant that Todd had not intended them to be for Scott, but since they were there, he’d say that they had been put there to make Scott comfortable.
 As.
 A. King.
 Scott laughed out loud.
-The laugh was like that of Slim Pickens riding the bomb all the way to the ground in Dr. No. He would experience that feeling many more times before he hit the ground and exploded there in New Mexico.
+The laugh was like that of Slim Pickens riding the bomb all the way to the ground in Dr. No. He could not have foretold it, but he would experience that feeling many more times before he hit the ground and exploded there in New Mexico.

 After he had somewhat cleared the other mattress off, he straightened it out and prepared it to stack the other mattress on, but stopped, looking through the wall opening into the small room adjacent to the living room.
 That floor was a linoleum floor which could actually be cleaned and even disinfected.